slimerrain/stardew-mods/GrainsOverhull/README.md

 3. Extract the following folders from the downloaded zip file into your Mods folder:

 [CP] Grains Overhull
-[MYC] Grains Overhull Extra Crop Drops (Optional) - buckwheat will drop seeds on harvest along with the harvested flower, like sunflowers.

 [To Uninstall, remove any of the 6 crops from the field, trash any of the items and seeds in your inventory, and then delete the two mod folders extracted into the Mods folder.]